-This is in contrast to other captive jurisdictions that have installed staff who continue to promulgate rules-often without reduce costs and manage their risks effectively. industry consultation-that regularly change the regulatory landscape, providing for little certainty, while needlessly reworking the captive's operations.
-Some domestic jurisdictions have an underlying theme to their regulatory structure, which is to promote Lanston Connor is the registrar of commercial activities at the Anguilla tourism, requiring in-person meetings with the regulatory staff and in-person directors' meetings annually.
-While this might work Stewart Feldman is the chief executive officer at Capstone Associated well in the context of a publicly held company whose employees Services, Ltd. and can be reached at sfeldman@CapstoneAssociated.com are looking forward to a vacation in an attractive domicile, the owners of privately held businesses often find it difficult to travel out of the state, or out of the country, on a given schedule to hold a pro forma meeting.
+This is in contrast to other captive jurisdictions that have installed staff who continue to promulgate rules-often without industry consultation-that regularly change the regulatory landscape, providing for little certainty, while needlessly reworking the captive's operations.
+Some domestic jurisdictions have an underlying theme to their regulatory structure, which is to promote tourism, requiring in-person meetings with the regulatory staff and in-person directors' meetings annually.
+While this might work well in the context of a publicly held company whose employees are looking forward to a vacation in an attractive domicile, the owners of privately held businesses often find it difficult to travel out of the state, or out of the country, on a given schedule to hold a pro forma meeting.
 Similarly, some domestic jurisdictions have as a theme the creation of in-state jobs, by requiring service providers (e.g. auditors or directors) to be resident of the state.
 This often opposes the primary objective of the captive, which is to provide cost-efficient, alternative risk coverages to the related insureds.